-Integrated Process: Clinical Problem-solving Process (Nursing Process) Reference: p.
-27, Administration of Drugs by the Parenteral Route
+- KEY: Integrated Process: Clinical Problem-solving Process (Nursing Process)

+- BLM: Cognitive Level: Apply

 - 30. A nurse is preparing to administer a prescribed drug via an intramuscular injection.
 Which would be most appropriate for the nurse to do?
 Select all that apply.

 - A) Always wear gloves

 - B) Cleanse skin at injection site

 - C) Place pressure on the area after removing the needle

 - D) Recap the needle before disposal

-- E) Aspirate after inserting the needle
+E) Aspirate after inserting the needle

-Answer: A, B, C, E
+ANS: A, B, C, E

-Rationale: When administering an intramuscular injection, the nurse should always wear gloves, cleanse the skin at the injection site prior to administration, aspirate for 5 to 10 seconds after inserting the needle, apply pressure to the area after removing the needle, and never recap the needle but use the safety guard if provided to prevent needle-stick injuries.
+Feedback: When administering an intramuscular injection, the nurse should always wear gloves, cleanse the skin at the injection site prior to administration, aspirate for 5 to 10 seconds after inserting the needle, apply pressure to the area after removing the needle, and never recap the needle but use the safety guard if provided to prevent needle-stick injuries.